muhnndsaeed/FinalProject/README.md

 **Idea:**

-It is an application related to fitness and health and the creation of blogs and consultations regarding sports and health
+It is an application related to fitness and health and the creation of blogs and consultations regarding fitness and health

 ------------